Mina-Soltanaz/3D-Glob/README.md

 # India 3D Global Map

 The idea came to us during one of our Tech4Good projects.
-We noticed that the Indian map in most of the freely available 3D repositories was incorrectly drawn.
+We noticed that the Indian map which is freely available in global 3D repositories was incorrectly drawn.
 So we decided to get it corrected!

+The 3D global map can be seen here [Link](https://www.thinkevolveconsulting.com/3d-corrected-map-of-india-and-the-globe/)

-Sharing the files under the Apache 2.0 licence.
+The files are being shared under the Apache 2.0 licence.
+We have bundled it with some JS wrappers so that its easy to visualize them in your projects.

 | Updated Map _(corrected boundaries)_ | Original Map |